EdDataScienceEES/tutorial-zey-123/Tutorial/README.md

 ---

 ## Part 1: Introduction to BBC-Style Design
-### 1.a.
-What Makes a Plot "BBC-Style" and the necessary libraries
+### 1.a.What Makes a Plot "BBC-Style" and the necessary libraries

-   - Simplicity, clarity, accessibility, and storytelling.
-   - Examples of BBC plots and their applications in science and journalism:
+Simplicity, clarity, accessibility, and storytelling.
+Some examples of BBC plots and their applications in science and journalism:

    ![image](https://github.com/user-attachments/assets/e05474b2-e863-4358-84c0-589d97cb84f2)
+_<p align="center"> **Source:** BBC Data Journalism cookbook </p>_

 To make graphics that adhere to the BBC style as seen above, certain packages need to be installed and loaded: